i5hi/slider_captcha_server/README.md

 - writes the piece.png and the cropped image to the test folder
 - returns the path of the images and the coordinates that represent the solution

+# todo

+- make generate_puzzle return DynamicImage rather than saving image to dist and returning the path
+- provide an example using actix web server

 # Test

 ```bash